ansible-collections/community.mysql/review_checklist.md

 **Other**
 - [ ] the pull request does not contain merge commits (see GitHub warnings at the bottom of the pull request)
-- [ ] if the pull request contains breaking changes, ask the author if it is really needed and there is no way not to introduce them
+- [ ] if the pull request contains breaking changes, ask the author and the collection maintainers if it is really needed and there is no way not to introduce them